 1½ teaspoons freshly ground pepper, add more as desired

 In the instructions that follow, I’m going to show you how to prep each vegetable.
-Find a large bowl or storage container, that will hold 8 quarts to add all the vegetables into as you prep them.
-Eventually, you will stir all the ingredients together in this one container.
+Find a large bowl that will hold 8 quarts of chopped vegetables.

 1) Prep Bread, Garlic, and Lemon Juice Mixture:

--Make 2 cups of homemade bread crumbs using the method described in Mom’s Meatloaf post.
+-Make 2 cups of homemade breadcrumbs using the method described in Mom’s Meatloaf.
 Five or six slices of crusty bread should suffice.

 -Juice the lemon as shown in the Ricotta and Lemon Cookie recipe.

 -Peel the garlic cloves.
 I used three large cloves.
 If you are using medium to small cloves, you’ll need all five.
-Always remember that uncooked fresh garlic can quickly overpower a recipe, so be careful — you can always add more garlic to your recipe later as you adjust your spices.
-Now, if you are going to use it in a recipe where it will be cooked, the amount isn’t as critical.
+Always remember that uncooked garlic can quickly overpower a recipe, so be careful — you can always add more garlic to your recipe later as you adjust your spices.

 2) Prep green onions: